-The 1 km x 1 km annual mean background B(a)P concentration map has been calculated by summing the contributions from:
+The 1 km x 1 km annual mean background B(a)P concentration map was calculated by summing the contributions from:

 - Large point sources

 - Small point sources

+- Point sources with emissions estimates for air quality pollutants based on reported carbon emissions (ETS points)

+- Coke oven sources modelled at 100m spatial resolution.

 - Local area sources

-- Point sources with emissions estimates for air quality pollutants based on reported carbon emissions (ETS points)

-This chapter describes modelling work carried out for 2014 to assess compliance with the B(a)P target value described above.
+This chapter describes modelling work carried out for 2015 to assess compliance with the B(a)P target value described above.
 Emissions estimates for B(a)P are described in Section 11.2.
-Section 11.3 describes the B(a)P modelling methods for the annual mean.
-The modelling results are presented in Section 11.4.
+Sections 11.3 and 11.4 describes the B(a)P modelling methods for the annual mean.
+The modelling results are presented in Section 11.5.
+Detailed local scale modelling of exceedances relating to B(a)P emissions from coke ovens at steelworks in England and Wales is described in Section 11.5.3.